 (a)(1) The Council shall hold a hearing when required by law and may hold a hearing on any matter relating to the affairs of the District.
 A Council hearing may be called by the Chairman.

 (2) A hearing shall be held on all permanent bills before final adoption by the Council.
-A hearing or roundtable shall not be required when a hearing on the same or a similar bill was held in the same or immediately preceding Council Period.
+A hearing shall not be required when a hearing on the same or a similar bill was held in the same or immediately preceding Council Period.

 (b) A committee of the Council shall hold a hearing when required by law and may hold a hearing on any matter relating to the affairs of the District that is properly within the committee’s jurisdiction as provided in these Rules.

 (c) Unless a hearing is required by law or regulation, a committee may hold a roundtable on any matter relating to the affairs of the District that is properly within the committee’s jurisdiction as provided in these Rules.
 A roundtable shall comply with the hearing requirements set forth in this Article.

-(d) A notice of a hearing or a roundtable shall be filed with the Secretary.

-(e) A notice of a cancellation of a hearing or roundtable shall be filed and circulated at least 24 hours before the scheduled hearing or roundtable, unless the reason for the cancellation precludes such notice.

 502. QUORUM.

-One Councilmember, for the Council, or one member of a committee, for the committee, shall constitute a quorum of the Council for the purpose of holding a hearing or a roundtable.
+One Councilmember, for the Council, or one member of a committee, for the committee, shall constitute a quorum for the purpose of holding a hearing or a roundtable.

 503. PARTICIPATION BY MEMBERS.